hn-yu/hn-yu/README.md

 # Haonan Yu - Computational Chemistry

 Hi there, it's Haonan Yu.
-I'm a fresh-year Ph.D. student at **School of Energy, Central South U**.
+I'm a fresh-year Ph.D. student at **School of Energy Science and Engineering, Central South U**.

 *Fun Fact: Haonan did not gain admission to the Master's program at this university but was accepted into the Doctoral program three years later, luckily advised by Prof. Zhiqiang Sun.*

-> Here is uh, here's my resume um, I mean technically it says uh curriculum vitae. - Jesse Pinkman in the show "Breaking Bad"
+> Here is uh, here's my resume.
+I mean technically it says uh curriculum vitae. - Jesse Pinkman in the show "Breaking Bad"

 [Curriculum Vitae](https://github.com/hn-yu/hn-yu/blob/main/CV%20(7).pdf)